Senate's new finance cop, Oregon's Wyden, holds keys to Biden trade agenda

 WASHINGTON, March 19 (Reuters) - Senate Finance Committee Chairman Ron Wyden, a Democrat who has been called both pro-trade and pro-labor, now holds major sway over President Joe Biden's trade agenda, with his buy-in needed to advance trade agreements in Congress.

-But what Wyden doesn't want, he told Reuters in an recent interview, is sweeping new trade deals at the moment.
+But what Wyden doesn't want, he told Reuters in a recent interview, is sweeping new trade deals at the moment.

 "I'm making the case, and you'll hear it when we're talking about Biden's Build Back Better agenda, that tougher trade enforcement is going to be a bedrock principle," said the Oregon Democrat.